CuriousGecko/electric-ray/README.md

-## Scramp-fish is a utility with a friendly GUI that will help extend the life cycle of your laptop's battery.
+## Electric ray is a utility with a friendly GUI that will help extend the life cycle of your laptop's battery.

 ![screenshot.png](dev%2Fscreenshot.png)